CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/module.md

 and groups resources by Patient.
 The caller retains ownership of the supplied Bundle data, so it can be inspected or reused after conversion.
 See the [FHIR R4 guide](fhir) for the implemented resource profile.

+For OMOP input, pass a hash keyed by OMOP table name, with each value containing an array of row hashes.
+Include at least `CONCEPT` and `PERSON`, plus the clinical tables needed for the conversion.
+Use `omop2bff` or `omop2pxf`; the module builds its caches and groups rows by `person_id`.
+Callers should not construct the internal participant-grouped representation.
+The supplied table data remains caller-owned and can be inspected or reused after conversion.